victorenrique-gilaltamirano/ROS-Templates/README.md

 ##Templates Collection for ROS Nodes

-Collection of templates for writing ROS Nodes with properties of publihser, subscriber, service server, service client, action server, action client.
+Collection of templates for writing ROS Nodes with properties of publihser, subscriber, service server, service client, action server, action client in C++ and Python.